Cointopay/X-Cart/README.txt

 Please sign up for an account at <https://cointopay.com/Signup.jsp> Cointopay.com.

+Please follow the Xcart Cointopay Plugin install instructions mentioned here: <a href="https://docs.google.com/document/d/1fxj-BzAPBCFYv8I9uCjjztV5ELZEJBdwSJLBhFbSENI/edit?usp=sharing">download Xcart Cointopay Plugin documentation</a> or direct link: https://docs.google.com/document/d/1fxj-BzAPBCFYv8I9uCjjztV5ELZEJBdwSJLBhFbSENI/edit?usp=sharing

-Note down the MerchantID, SecurityCode, APIKey and Currency, information is located in the Account section.
+Note down the MerchantID, SecurityCode and Currency, information is located in the Account section.
 These pieces of information are mandatory to be able to connect the payment module to your Xcart.

 ### Via Xcart Module Upload